Guide to Norwegian Cruise Line Ships By Age (2024)

 Both ships offer plenty of typical cruise ship amenities including pools, hot tubs, a gym, a spa, a sports court, and golf driving nets.
 They also feature your typical main theater for nightly entertainment and the Spinnaker Lounge.

 Norwegian Spirit launched in 1998 but recently underwent an extensive refurbishment in early 2020.
-This 76K gross ton ship received a $100 million revitalization as part of the Norwegian Edge program.
-The ship received the most extensive bow to stern makeover in the company’s history.
+This 75,904 gross ton ship received a $100 million revitalization as part of the Norwegian Edge program.
+It was the most extensive bow to stern makeover in the company’s history.

 Conditional Sail Order

-Norwegian Spirit emerged from a 43-day dry dock with renovations to all dining venues, staterooms, and public areas, as well as new hull art.
+Norwegian Spirit emerged from the 43-day dry dock with renovations to all dining venues, staterooms, and public areas, as well as new hull art.

 Some of Norwegian Spirit’s enhancements include a larger Mandara Spa, complete with a new thermal suite and relaxation area.
 The ship also features the second Onda by Scarpetta restaurant.
 This restaurant which debuted on Norwegian Encore gets two thumbs up from us!

-New complimentary dining venues on Norwegian Spirit include an extra main dining room and the 24-hour Local Bar and Grill.
+New complimentary dining venues on Norwegian Spirit include an extra main dining room and the 24-hour The Local Bar & Grill.
 In addition, the ship offers the buffet-style Garden Café, the Great Outdoors Bar, and Waves Pool Bar.

 Guide to Norwegian Cruise Line Ship Classes